carbon-design-system/carbon/docs/guides/accessibility.md

 a webpage or a website as a whole, but a single component in isolation -- sadly this was not DAP's intended purpose and so it throws a lot of false positive violations that you'll first need to sift through and ignore if we're going to be keeping and recording this audit.
-If you're just testing while you develop or before you push a PR, feel free to just disregard them.
+If you're only testing while you develop or before you push a PR, feel free to disregard them.

 If the component fails or has a violation an issue should be made so that someone can fix the problem.
 Feel free to include in the issue any relevant